-Agrobacterium tumefaciens strain GV3101 carrying the appropriate sequence-verified Level 2 construct was grown in overnight culture at 28 °C in LB broth containing 50 mg/l rifampicin, 40 mg/l gentamycin and 25 mg/l kanamycin.
-The culture was centrifuged for 15 min at room temperature (2,900g) and the pellet was resuspended in infiltration buffer (10 mM MES; 10 mM MgCl2; 140 μ M acetosyringone).
+Agrobacterium tumefaciens strain GV3101 carrying the appropriate sequence-verified Level 2 construct was grown in overnight culture at 28 °C in LB broth containing 50 mg/L rifampicin, 40 mg/L gentamycin and 25 mg/L kanamycin.
+The culture was centrifuged for 15 min at room temperature (2900 g), and the pellet was resuspended in infiltration buffer (10 mM MES; 10 mM MgCl2; 140 μ M acetosyringone).
 The final OD600 was adjusted to 0.3-0.4 and bacteria incubated in the dark for 2 h at room temperature.
-Using a syringe, three leaves of 3-4 weeks old tobacco plants were infiltrated per construct.
-After 60-72 hours, three 1 cm diameter leaf discs were punched from each plant and used for further characterisation.
+Using a syringe, three leaves of 3- to 4-week-old tobacco plants were infiltrated per construct.
+After 60-72 h, three 1-cm-diameter leaf discs were punched from each plant and used for further characterization.

-Transformation of Medicago truncatula and Lotus japonicus & nodulation assays
+Transformation of Medicago truncatula and Lotus japonicus and nodulation assays

-Seeds of Medicago truncatula cv Jemalong A17 and ccamk-1 (dmi3-1; TRV25) were scarified with sandpaper or 98% H2SO4, surface-sterilised in 10% sodium hypochlorite solution, imbibed in sterile water, and plated on 1% deionised water agar.
+Seeds of M. truncatula cv Jemalong A17 and ccamk-1 (dmi3-1; TRV25) were scarified with sandpaper or 98% H2SO4, surfacesterilized in 10% sodium hypochlorite solution, imbibed in sterile water and plated on 1% deionized water agar.
 After stratification at 4 °C for a minimum of four days, seeds were germinated overnight at room temperature.
-Seedlings were transformed with Agrobacterium rhizogenes strain AR1193 carrying the appropriate sequence-verified Level 2 construct as described by Boisson-Dernier et al. (2001).
+Seedlings were transformed with A. rhizogenes strain AR1193 carrying the appropriate sequenceverified Level 2 construct as described by Boisson-Dernier et al. (2001).
 Three weeks after transformation, plants were visually screened using a stereoscope with UV lamp and only those plants with positive dsRED fluorescence were selected for nodulation.
-Plants for nodulation were transferred to a 1:1 mix of sand:terragreen (Oil-Dri Company, Wisbech, UK) and inoculated with Sinorhizobium meliloti strain 1021 ($OD{600} = 0.03$).
+Plants for nodulation were transferred to a 1:1 mix of sand: terragreen (Oil-Dri Company, Wisbech, UK) and inoculated with Sinorhizobium meliloti strain 1021 (OD600 = 0.03).
 Nodulation was scored four weeks after inoculation.

-Lotus japonicus hairy roots were induced by infection of 6 day-old seedlings growing on vertical 0.8% Phytagel (Sigma) plates with half-strength B5 salts and vitamins as described (Hansen et al., 1989).
-Three weeks after infection, primary roots were removed and the chimeric plants transferred to plastic boxes containing 1:4 leca:vermiculite mix.
+Lotus japonicus hairy roots were induced by infection of 6-dayold seedlings growing on vertical 0.8% Phytagel (Sigma) plates with half-strength B5 salts and vitamins as described (Hansen et al., 1989).
+Three weeks after infection, primary roots were removed, and the chimeric plants transferred to plastic boxes containing 1:4 leca:vermiculite mix.
 Plants were inoculated with Mesorhizobium loti strain R7A and screened for nodulation five weeks after inoculation.